 In May of 2011, Joplin, Missouri was hit by a catastrophic EF-5 tornado.
-Killing 158 people and destroying nearly 7,000 homes, it was the deadliest American tornado in over 60 years, and it is thought to be the most expensive tornado in history.
+Killing 158 people and destroying nearly 7,000 homes, it was the deadliest American tornado in over 60 years, and it is believed to be the most expensive tornado in history.

 Designing for a tornado-prone region is a unique challenge, but one that is nonetheless important to the many residents who find themselves facing these circumstances.
 Fortunately, it is not impossible.

-The structure consists of a simple frame, easily constructed using conventional construction methods or, if finances allow, structural-insulated panels (SIPS), which could expedite the construction process as well as being significantly thermally efficient.
+The structure consists of a simple frame, easily constructed using conventional construction methods or, if finances allow, structural insulated panels (SIPs), which could expedite the construction process as well as being significantly thermally efficient.

 Project Type: Competition